Style matters. You probably wouldn't wear a tuxedo or evening dress to a pool party, just as you surely wouldn't wear overalls on uniform day.

 Citation Styles Information and Examples

 The NPS citation guide is your one-stop shop for making your citations look sharp.
 It lists departments' preferred or required styles and offers guidance from the Thesis Processing Office and Graduate Writing Center.
-It also contains rules and examples for the most commonly used citation styles and sources used at NPS.
+It also contains rules and examples for the citation styles and sources most commonly used at NPS, including formatting guidance for Zotero.